Million Pound Menu

-My Million Pound Menu was a BBC reality tv television series which ran from 2018-2019, where budding restauranteurs would present food concepts to a panel of investors in hopes of winning investment.
+My Million Pound Menu was a BBC reality television series which ran from 2018 to 2019, where budding restaurateurs would present food concepts to a panel of industry-leading investors in hopes of winning investment.
 It was presented by Fred Sirieix, a professional maitre d'hotel turned television personality.
 It was described the Guardian as "Dragons' Den meets MasterChef".

 The programme was broadcast on BBC Two, with the first series of six episodes broadcast from 17 May to 21 June 2018.
-The second series also comprising six episodes was broadcast from 8 January-19 February 2019.
-Although not cancelled, no further series were made, possibly due to the 2020 Covid-19 pandemic.
+The second series also comprising six episodes was broadcast from 8 January to 19 February 2019.
+Although not cancelled, no further series were made, possibly due to the 2020 COVID-19 pandemic.
 Episodes are now available to stream on Netflix.
 Investment offer ranged from £95,000 to nearly £1 million.

 Development

 The UK restaurant industry is worth £35 billion a year.
 The vast majority of restaurants close within a year of opening.
-Meredith Chambers, managing director of production company Electric Ray, said he came up with the concept after meeting the agent of well known chef who said that it was common practice for prospective restauranteurs seeking investors to make them dinner to demonstrate the concept and their skills.
+Meredith Chambers, managing director of production company Electric Ray, said he came up with the concept after meeting the agent of well known chef who said that it was common practice for prospective restaurateurs seeking investors to make them dinner to demonstrate the concept and their skills.
 Chambers felt this would translate well to a reality tv format.
 The show also discussed and depicted trends within the culinary industry in the UK, such as the increasing popularity of vegan food and up-and-coming world cuisines.
 Million Pound Menu was praised for its depiction of the process of developing a successful restaurant business, with Fred Sirieix commenting: "Everybody in the hospitality industry dreams of owning their own restaurant and they all worry about getting capital but we show it’s important you also meet the right investors and that you have a simple but scalable concept.
 It’s not just about great cooking, you need knowledge of HR, marketing and basic finance too."